Tayalov/backasik4/README.md

 CRUD operations for Products and Reviews

-How to Run
+## How to Run

-Install dependencies
+1.Install dependencies

 npm install

-Start MongoDB
+2.Start MongoDB

-Run the server
+3.Run the server
 node server.js

-Open the frontend in the browser
+4.Open the frontend in the browser

-Testing
+## Testing

 Tested using Postman